Zachary Lansdowne: Biography

-The crash of the Shenandoah was the trigger for United States Army Colonel Billy Mitchell to heavily criticize the leadership of both the Army and the Navy, leading directly to his court-martial for insubordination and the end of his military career.
+The crash of the Shenandoah was the trigger for United States Army Colonel Billy Mitchell to heavily criticize both Army and Navy leadership, leading directly to his court-martial for insubordination and the end of his military career.

-Lansdowne was played by Jack Lord in the 1955 film The Court-Martial of Billy Mitchell.
+Lansdowne was portrayed by Jack Lord in the film The Court-Martial of Billy Mitchell (1955).

-Lansdowne's house in Greenville still stands; it is listed on the National Register of Historic Places.
+Lansdowne's home in Greenville still stands; it is listed on the National Register of Historic Places.